Can I Sue USPS?

 FTCA Procedures

 You feel relieved at the prospect of recovering the losses you sustained and ask about the next steps.
 Your lawyer tells you that you can't file a lawsuit just yet.
 The FTCA requires you to follow specific procedures.
-Screw these up, and your claim could get barred.
+If you don't follow these procedures, your claim could be barred.

 File a Claim With the Agency

 Your first step is to file a claim with USPS.
-You typically use a specific form, Standard Form 95 (as long as your claim contains the required information, you don't have to use the form).
-You must submit your claim within two years from when the claim accrues (typically two years from the date of the accident).
+You typically use a specific form, Standard Form 95.
+But as long as your claim contains the required information, you don't have to use that specific form.
+You must submit your claim within two years from when the claim accrues, typically two years from the date of the accident.
 If you don't, your claim will get barred.

-- Some basic information about yourself (such as your date of birth and your contact information)
+- Basic information about yourself (such as your date of birth and your contact information)

 - The basis of your claim (the facts about where the accident happened, who was involved, and the cause and nature of the accident)